 #2 Fannie Mae and Freddie Mac Mortgages

-Why No Appraisal May Be Needed to Refinance in 2020?
+Why No Appraisal Refinance May Be the Best Option?

 There are many benefits to refinancing without an appraisal.
 First, as noted earlier, if owe more on your home than it is worth, refinancing in a traditional sense is often off the table.